viktor-ktorvi/MPPT-Reinforcement/README.md

 Maximum power point tracking([MPPT](https://en.wikipedia.org/wiki/Maximum_power_point_tracking)) algortihms and reinforcement learning.
 This repository is, for now, limited to solar cells.
 You can also do it with wind.

 ## What's is MPPT?
 It's like climbing a hill except the hill is made of power and all you have is voltage.
+Sometimes, if you're really unlucky, you're climbing multiple hills...
+We'll get to that.

 ![untitled](https://user-images.githubusercontent.com/69254199/149011438-c53af46e-cf2e-4a34-87e4-5e945fd84d21.png)